sergiusens/snappy-docs/build-snaps/python.md

 You’ll need to choose a unique “developer namespace” as part of the account creation process.
 This name will be visible by users and associated with your published snaps.

-Make sure the `snapcraft` and `snap` commands are authenticated using the email address attached to your store account.
+Make sure the `snapcraft` command is authenticated using the email address attached to your store account.
 ```
 snapcraft login
-sudo snap login
 ```

 ### Reserve a name for your snap